Manoj Ahuja new Odisha Chief Secy

 Prior to that, he was the OSD in the same department, Chairman of CBSE and Special Director of Lal Bahadur Shastri National Academy of Administration (LBSNAA), Musoorie.

+Educationally, Ahuja holds an MBA in addition to his degree in mechanical engineering.
+His wife, Arti Ahuja, also an Odisha cadre IAS officer, is currently serving on Central deputation.

+Notably, the previous BJD government had extended the tenure of Chief Secretary Jena for a period of six months till June 30.
+Jena was scheduled to retire from service on December 31, 2023.

-Ahuja is due for superannuation in December 2024 and there is a strong possibility that the State and Central governments would give him an extension.
+Ahuja is due for superannuation in December 2024 and there is a strong possibility that the State and Central governments would give him an extension, as was in the case of his predecessors, Suresh Chandra Mohapatra and P K Jena.